MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/fundamental/Learning-PowerShell-Names.md

 # Learning PowerShell names

 Learning names of commands and parameters requires a significant time investment with most command-line interfaces.
 The issue is that there are few patterns.
-Memorization is only way to learn the commands and parameters that you need to use on a regular basis.
+Memorization is the only way to learn the commands and parameters that you need to use on a regular basis.

 When you work with a new command or parameter, you can't always use what you already know.
 You have